-During the 2021/22 financial year, NHS healthcare and public health more widely has been dominated by the response to the COVID-19 global pandemic whilst addressing recovery targets as set out by NHSE&I as the pandemic has continued.
-Whilst in previous years, this publication has focused upon the performance of the Gloucestershire system against each of the key NHS constitutional standards for timely and quality care, in this year we must acknowledge that all healthcare services have been severely impacted by COVID-19 and thus this year has been about recovery of our position and delivery of healthcare to patients.
+During the first three months of 2022/23, NHS healthcare continued the recovery from the Covid pandemic and addressed recovery targets as set out by NHSE&I. The performance of the Gloucestershire system against each of the key NHS constitutional standards remains severely impacted by COVID-19 and thus this period has been about recovery of our position and delivery of healthcare to patients.
 This has manifested in numerous ways, from the expansion of virtual wards to the provision of non-face-to-face appointments.
 There has been a significant impact upon patient behaviour as a result of the pandemic and a focus has been on addressing health inequalities and access to services.

-Whilst the South West region has had a lower COVID-19 incidence than many areas across England.
-Gloucestershire has at times been under extreme pressure.
 The increase in delayed discharges continues to cause delays in being able to admit patients through A&E, leading to long waits in A&E for some patients.
-That said, at its peak this year, in March 2022, 17% of hospital beds in the local acute trust (Gloucestershire Hospitals NHS Foundation Trust) were occupied with COVID-19 patients which is a reduction on last year's peak of 27%.
 Performance across the majority of the national performance indicators, in common with the NHS across the whole of England and the devolved nations of the UK has continued to be a challenge.

-GCCG Performance comparison 2020/21 to 2021/22
+GCCG Performance comparison 2020/21 to 2021/22 and M1-3